sirselim/summary_metrics/README.md

   - given length (provide statistics for reads meeting this criteria)
 - calculate basic read length statistics (mean, median)
 - can detect barcodes and provide information on reads and output per barcode (if barcodes are present)
+- the barcode function can be provided to generate summary statistics for all present barcodes

 ## Prerequisites